 Day Tour from Anchorage (Full-Day)

-- Lunch option is available at Katmai National Park.
+Lunch option is included at Katmai National Park.

 About Brooks Lodge & the Bears of Katmai

 Each year millions of salmon burst from the Bering Sea into the lakes and streams of Katmai National Park.
 These fish provide a food source for the world's largest population of brown bears.